asift91/Manual_Migration/option1.md

 - **Storage Template:**
     -  storage account template will create a storage account with File Storage Kind and Premium LRS replication, Size of 1TB.
 For more details on [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
     -   As per the predefined template, storage account with Azure files creates File Share.
-    -   An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
+    -   An Azure storage account contains all your Azure Storage data objects: blobs, files, queues, tables, and disks.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
     - The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.
-    - Types of Replication are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS).
+    - Types of Replication are Locally redundant storage (LRS), Zone redundant storage (ZRS), Geo redundant storage (GRS).
     - Types of Performance are Standard, Premium.
     - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service.
     - Below are types of storage account types ARM template support.